adderbyte/DataCentricEngineersWorkgroup/flutterCrossPlatformProject/mapboxFlutter/Readme.md

 ------------------------------

     * Create a Maobox account
+    * get your accessToken
-    * get the accessToken
+    * get the map urlTemplate
-    * You can change the urlTemplate and id options in main.dart to the values of your choice
+    * add both to the main.dart (line 37 and 40)